isomerpages/moe-sgs/_students/Student Handbook/CO CURRICULAR ACTIVITIES and Physical Education.md

 |                                                 Physical Sports                                                 |                              Uniformed Groups                              |         Visual and Performing Arts        |                        Clubs and Societies                       |
 |---------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------|-----------------------------------------|----------------------------------------------------------------|
 | Basketball (Boys)<br><br>Floorball (Girls)<br><br>Netball<br><br>Football (Boys)<br><br>Table Tennis (Boys)<br><br>Badminton (Boys) | Boys’ Brigade<br><br>Girl Guides<br><br>Girls’ Brigade<br><br>NCC<br><br>NPCC<br><br>Red Cross | Choir<br><br>Concert Band<br><br>Dance<br><br>Guzheng | Media Club<br><br>Robotics Club<br><br>Language and Arts Club (LAC)<br><br>  |

+1. Every student is expected to attend a CCA.
+Every student is to participate in one core CCA only.
+Student are strongly encouraged to go through their 4 or 5 years in their CCA.
+Change of CCA is made on a case by case basis such as for example, medical reasons.
+2. Students should consider their choice of CCA carefully and should select a CCA which they are interested in.
+This will ensure a more meaningful and enjoyable CCA learning experience for them.

+**CCA Scheme**

+CCA bonus points can be used for consideration for entries to Junior Colleges, Polytechnics and the Millennia Institute.
+They will also be considered when students select subjects in ITE courses.

+**LEAPS  2.0**

+Below is a summary of the LEAPS 2.0 Scoring System.
+The complete LEAPS 2.0 document for parents is available on the MOE Website.

+       **A) The New Band Descriptors:**

+**Excellent (2 bonus points)**

+*   attained a minimum Level 3 in all four domains with at least Level 4 in one domain

+**Good (1 bonus point)**

+**—** attained a minimum Level 1 in all four domains with any one of the following:

+*   At least Level 2 in three domains;
+*   At least Level 2 in one domain and at least Level 3 in another domain; OR
+*   At least Level 4 in one domain.

+**Fair (no bonus points)**

+**B) LEAPS 2.0 will recognise students’ effort in four Domains Participation**

+*   Recognition of active contribution & exemplary conduct
+*   At least **75%** attendance each year